-Businesses are not consider residents for tax purposes in Spain.
-It will need VAT registration numbers in Spain.
+Businesses are not consider residents for tax purposes registration VAT numbers Spain.
+It will need tax registration numbers in Spain.
 Non residents business require legal personal and organizations (NIF) for VAT registration Spain.
 VAT Threshold Spain is the threshold of gross sales that you make within Spain.
 VAT threshold for EU businesses selling into Spain is €35,000.
-This means when you reach or exceed this amount you are required to register for VAT in Spain.
+This means when you reach or exceed this amount you are required to VAT registration in Spain.

-Non establish companies are require following supporting information:
+Non establish register company VAT are require following supporting information:

 - VAT certificate to prove the business is register for VAT elsewhere in the EU, if appropriate.

 - An extract from the company’s national trade register.